gagle/node-flavored-wc/README.md

 npm install flavored-wc-native
 ```

 A native version is also available.
-I made it just for fun but if you can, install it.
+I made it just for fun but, if you can, install it.
 The speed improvement depends on some factors: file size, files quantity, file content and the information to retrieve.
 You must also know that the JavaScript ⇄ C++ brige is pretty slow.

 In general it's ok to say that the native implementation is faster than the javascript one.
 I've tested both implementations with a 10MB file and the native is twice as fast.
 The directory of this repository has been also tested with the following code and the native is four times faster.